diodonfrost/ansible-role-logrotate/README.md

 ## Example Playbook

-This is a sample playbook file for deploying the Ansible Galaxy mariadb role in a localhost and installing logrotate.
+This is a sample playbook file for deploying the Ansible Galaxy logrotate role in a localhost and installing logrotate.

 ```yaml
 ---